corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod should be widely compatible with other mods.
 Incompatibilities would only occur if other mods also overwrite the same events or effects.
 If another mod is attempting to make changes to pre-FTL planet conquest but uses a different method (for example, adding new events activated by on action events such as `on_planet_transfer`, `on_planet_conquer`, or `on_planet_attackers_win`) the end result could be extra districts or other nonsensical behavior after both mods apply their effects.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.
 Has built-in support for [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 ### When to Install